National Directorate of Security: Criticism

 In 2015, the NDS was criticized for allowing its special forces personnel to act as bodyguards for some Afghan politicians, but NDS officials justified their role as a security precaution.

 In 2018, the agency was criticized for deploying inexperienced officers to collect intelligence related to national security matters.
 This was a product of massive failures to cooperate with the other parts of the government.

 The agency has been accused of human rights violations against detainees, including children.

-During the airlift operations in Kabul after the capital was captured by the Taliban.